-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in temperature extremes Market demand for more efficient design as potential tenants seek highly efficient (lower energy cost) premises.
-This could lead to increased demand for Stockland's assets.
-Increased demand for existing products/services 1 to 3 years Direct Likely Medium Positive financial implications of maintaining minimal vacancy rates across our portfolio by having highly efficient and therefore attractive assets.
-In 2015, Stockland's tenants saved over \$5 million in energy bills as a result of energy efficiency improvements across the Commercial Property portfolio.
-Stockland manages this opportunity by ensuring that our assets are continuously assessed and upgraded to ensure energy efficiency is optimised and in line with best practice.
-An example includes the periodic assessment we conduct of our retail portfolio to assess the optimal operating conditions for our HVAC units (i.e. using minimal energy to maintain optimum temperature).
-At our Green Hills shopping centre for example, we replaced the HVAC system ahead of the end of life at a cost of \$5 Costs associated with energy efficiency initiatives, building upgrades etc. These are factored into annual asset plans and if they meet required Return on Investment criteria, they are integrated into operational budgets.
-As an example, the implementation of smart monitoring (COZero EnergyLink) at the Stockland Gladstone shopping centre required a capital investment of \$50,400 with a Return on Investment of 108% in the first 12 months.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Increased prevalence of warm to hot days would lead to increased visitation to these centres as people seek cool refuges.
+Increased visitation to these centres would result in increased spend within the centres and increased appeal for businesses to locate in the centres. optimum temperature).
+At our Green Hills shopping centre for example, we replaced the HVAC system ahead of the end of life at a cost of \$5 million.
+Change in temperature extremes Market demand for more efficient design as potential tenants seek highly efficient (lower energy cost) premises.
+This could lead to increased demand for our assets.
+Increased demand for existing products/services 1 to 3 years Direct Likely Medium Positive financial implications may arise through maintaining minimal vacancy rates across our portfolio as a result of having highly efficient and therefore attractive assets.
+In 2016, our tenants saved over \$3.5 million in energy bills as We manage this opportunity by ensuring that our assets are continuously assessed and upgraded to ensure energy efficiency is optimised and in line with best practice.
+An example includes the periodic Management costs are associated with energy efficiency initiatives and building upgrades.
+These are factored into annual asset plans and if they meet required return on investment